jeffora/GlimpseWiki/Data-Endpoints.md

     * `legs` - A collection holding the description of each of the requests involved
     * `method` - Describes the http verb that was used
     * `requestId` - The ID that the system can use identify the request
- * `plugins` - The metadata that is to be applied to individual plugins
+ * `plugins` - An key/value structure, the Glimpse Metadata Plugin that is to be applied to individual plugins

 Sample:
 ```js